BerndiVader/MythicDenizenAddon/readme.md

 - Update 0.499a - added MythicItem dObject, added getmythicitems command
 - Update 0.499  - even more rework
 - Update 0.498  - more rework
-- Update 0.497c - added mmskillcast command & some more fixes
-- Update 0.497b - some fixes & changes
-- Update 0.497a - added "mm denizen targetcondition" event
-- Update 0.496a - added 1.12.1 support
-- Update 0.495a - added mmapplymythic & mmremovemythic command
-- Update 0.493a - 1.12 support and build with denizen 1.0.2
 <br>
 <br>